-Professor of Sociology at University of Kent and distinguished supporter of Humanism
+Professor of Sociology at University of Kent and Patron of Humanists UK

 Professor Frank Furedi was born in 1948 in Hungary, and fled to Canada with his family in 1956 after the defeat of the Hungarian revolution.
 He has lived in Britain since the 1970s and is now a sociologist and writer commenting on culture and society, based at the University of Kent in Canterbury.